Field properties

 # Data storing

-All fields are stored.
+All fields are stored in the database.
 This behavior cannot be changed.